caporaso-lab/amf-tutorial/book/tutorial.md

 :::

 ## Obtaining the data
-In this tutorial, we will use [q2-fondue](https://library.qiime2.org/plugins/bokulich-lab/q2-fondue) to download our publically available data and import them into QIIME 2.
+In this tutorial, we will use [q2-fondue](https://library.qiime2.org/plugins/bokulich-lab/q2-fondue) to download our publicly available data and import them into QIIME 2.
+The data we use in this tutorial has already been imported into QIIME 2 for you.
+[This](https://drive.google.com/file/d/1noyVVSz2U-UG_ev72I7q7ysDoNlm4Ijk/view?usp=sharing) video gives a basic overview of what importing data into QIIME 2 using a manifest file looks like.

 First, let’s download the metadata containing the NCBI SRA project, accession number SRR13445888.